sayeemabdullah/Docker-Cribsheet/README.md

 ```

 Docker file works in layers.
-If any layer fails then the docker will reuse the previous layers from the cache.
+If any layer fails then the docker will reuse the previous layers from the cache and start from when it failed.

 ### Creating & Pushing Docker Image Command